25 professional development goals for teachers

 When a district initiative guides goal setting, it is easy to be complacent and go through the motions.
 Rather than focusing on the mandate, consider the rationale and purpose of the initiative.

-Does the district goal fall into one of the categories discussed (i.e., content knowledge, best practices, assessment, communication, leadership)?
+Does the district goal fall into one of the categories discussed (i.e., content knowledge, best practices, assessment, communication, technology integration, student relationships and equity, or leadership)?
 Try viewing the initiative through a different lens and set your personal goal in a category where you could grow.

 For example, School districts nationwide are implementing the Science of Reading as a learning initiative.
-Therefore, you must target your professional development plan around this topic.
+Therefore, you may be required to target your professional development plan around this topic.

 Maybe you’re familiar with the content and research regarding the five pillars of reading, but you’re struggling to find strategies for the phonological awareness pillar.
 You could set a goal to learn a best practice on teaching students phoneme-grapheme mapping.